ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 If the RS supports the Content-Format "application/ace+cbor" but does not support the "updated_rights" parameter, the RS rejects the POST request from the AS and replies with an error response that has a response code equivalent to the CoAP code 4.00 (Bad Request).

-In case a POST request to the authz-info endpoint includes the "updated_rights" parameter, the RS supports the parameter, and any of the following conditions applies, the RS MUST reject the request and MUST reply with an error response that has a response code equivalent to the CoAP code 4.00 (Bad Request):
+In the case that a POST request to the authz-info endpoint includes the "updated_rights" parameter, the RS supports the parameter, and any of the following conditions applies, then the RS MUST reject the request and MUST reply with an error response that has a response code equivalent to the CoAP code 4.00 (Bad Request):

 * The request is not protected.